Tiashaadhya005/Internship/README.md

 8) login.html:html file for login (this is for the implementation of custom model manager)

 9) show.html: html file for showing all the data from database

+now to execute the project --

+1) first we need to pull this from git.

+2)Then we have to install docker

+3)Now we have to go to the selected folder and have to run the command "docker-compose build" to build the image of the project

+4) Next we have to run "docker-compose up" to make the container and to start the docker server.

+5) For checking the container we can run the command "docker ps".
+It will show all the containers that are running.
+   Also we can check any container that was build and then exited by using "docker ps -a".

+6) Now we can check the operations in the browser.

+7) At last to stop the docker we will run "docker-compose kill".

+8) then again we can run "docker ps" to verify whether all the containers deleted or not.